stern/stern/README.md

  `--selector`, `-l`          |                               | Selector (label query) to filter on.
 If present, default to ".*" for the pod-query.
  `--show-hidden-options`     | `false`                       | Print a list of hidden options.
  `--since`, `-s`             | `48h0m0s`                     | Return logs newer than a relative duration like 5s, 2m, or 3h.
+ `--stdin`                   | `false`                       | Parse logs from stdin.
+All Kubernetes related flags are ignored when it is set.
  `--tail`                    | `-1`                          | The number of lines from the end of the logs to show.
 Defaults to -1, showing all logs.
  `--template`                |                               | Template to use for log lines, leave empty to use --output flag.
  `--template-file`, `-T`     |                               | Path to template to use for log lines, leave empty to use --output flag.
 It overrides --template option.